dust-ai-mr/dust/README.md

 the underlying platform thread.
 Consequently there is no processing cost to simply waiting.
 Actors can wait for months or years if the application needs it.

+This starts to turn applications development on its head, and often biological comparisons are made.
+For instance thousands upon thousands of Ants can work together to solve problems, but there is no 'master ant' - the ants are constantly sending (chemical) messages to each other and problem solving is an _emergent_ _behavior_.

 ## The Dust Actor Framework
 Dust is a lightweight implementation of Actors for Java 21 and beyond.
 It manages the creation of